 Colter is a frequent author and also writes for the Squire Patton Boggs Sixth Circuit Appellate Blog.
 He is recognized as a Rising Star in Ohio Super Lawyers, naming him one of the top 2.5% of Ohio lawyers age 40 or under or in practice for 10 years or fewer.

-Prior to joining Squire Patton Boggs, Colter was a law clerk to The Honorable Max Rosenn of the United States Court of Appeals for the Third Circuit.
-He is the chair of the Cincinnati Bar Association’s Court of Appeals Committee.
+Prior to joining the firm, Colter was a law clerk to The Honorable Max Rosenn of the US Court of Appeals for the Third Circuit.